dottorblaster/cauldron/README.md

 - Install the Cauldron Flatpak package from the GNOME Flathub.
 - Launch the application from your GNOME application menu.
-- Sign in to your Pocket account when prompted.
+- Sign in to your Instapaper account when prompted.
 - Start reading your saved articles!

 ## Building the project